 Bio

 Eric Tollefson has always worn his heart on his sleeve.
 The Seattle-based singer-songwriter’s first two albums – 2009’s “The Sum of Parts” and 2012’s “The Polar Ends” – were slow-motion collisions of folk, pop, blues and rock that soared high despite the weight of the intense emotions that fueled them.
-Simply put: He knows how to build a tune that’ll make you tap your toes and choke back the lump in your throat, often at the same time.
+Simply put: He knows how to build a tune.

 Never has that been more evident than on his new album This Is Why We Can’t Have Nice Things.
 Tollefson’s third effort finds the native Alaskan going back x-song parts, to his proven bag of tricks and pulling out even more beauty.
-Here, Tollefson showcases his ever-evolving sense for songcraft, with memorable melodies delivered meticulously across a killer band’s aching roots-pop groove.
-Truly, Tollefson’s songs have never sounded so warm and intimate, as if they’ve been sustainably sourced straight from the deepest reaches of his soul.
+Here, Tollefson showcases his ever-evolving sense for songcraft, with memorable melodies delivered meticulously across a killer band’s groove.
+Truly, Tollefson’s songs have never sounded so warm and intimate, as if they’ve been sustainably sourced straight from his deepest reaches.